Federal Nuclear Science &

 The objective is to leverage the vast experience and expertise at the Chalk River Laboratories – Canada’s largest science and technology complex – to contribute to the government’s health, science, innovation and climate change objectives.

-The Federal Nuclear Science and Technology Work Plan focuses on five research themes and activities:
+The Federal Nuclear Science and Technology Work Plan focuses on four research themes and activities:

 - Supporting the development of biological applications and understanding the implications of radiation on living things.
 Learn more about Health and Biological Applications >>